GoogleCloudPlatform/healthcare/deploy/README.md

 ### Create Groups

-Before using the setup scripts, you will need to create the following groups for your dataset project.
+Before using the setup scripts, you will need to create the following groups for your dataset projects.
 We also provide recommended names based on best practices.

 *   *Owners Group*: `{PROJECT_ID}-owners@{DOMAIN}`.
 Provides owners role to the project, which allows members to do anything permitted by organization